Beijing Shopping Guide - Markets and Bazaars in Beijing

 the French Quarter.
 Hipsters, musicians, artists and tourists rub shoulders tipping

 cheap beers on outdoor patios or shopping for cool, locally-designed trinkets.
+Pottery

 Shop, Grifted and Plastered T-shirts are three must-visit shops.